torvalds/linux/Documentation/i2c/i2c-sysfs.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ===============
-Linux I2C Sysfs
+GNU/Linux I2C Sysfs
 ===============

 Overview
 ========

 I2C topology can be complex because of the existence of I2C MUX (I2C Multiplexer).
-The Linux kernel abstracts the MUX channels into logical I2C bus numbers.
+The GNU/Linux kernel abstracts the MUX channels into logical I2C bus numbers.
 However, there is a gap of knowledge to map from the I2C bus physical number and MUX topology to logical I2C bus number.
-This doc is aimed to fill in this gap, so the audience (hardware engineers and new software developers for example) can learn the concept of logical I2C buses in the kernel, by knowing the physical I2C topology and navigating through the I2C sysfs in Linux shell.
+This doc is aimed to fill in this gap, so the audience (hardware engineers and new software developers for example) can learn the concept of logical I2C buses in the kernel, by knowing the physical I2C topology and navigating through the I2C sysfs in GNU/Linux shell.
 This knowledge is useful and essential to use ``i2c-tools`` for the purpose of development and debugging.

 Target audience
 ---------------

-People who need to use Linux shell to interact with I2C subsystem on a system which the Linux is running on.
+People who need to use GNU/Linux shell to interact with I2C subsystem on a system which the GNU/Linux is running on.

 Prerequisites
 -------------

-1. Knowledge of general Linux shell file system commands and operations.
+1. Knowledge of general GNU/Linux shell file system commands and operations.

 2. General knowledge of I2C, I2C MUX and I2C topology.

 Location of I2C Sysfs
 =====================

-Typically, the Linux Sysfs filesystem is mounted at the ``/sys`` directory, so you can find the I2C Sysfs under ``/sys/bus/i2c/devices`` where you can directly ``cd`` to it.
+Typically, the GNU/Linux Sysfs filesystem is mounted at the ``/sys`` directory, so you can find the I2C Sysfs under ``/sys/bus/i2c/devices`` where you can directly ``cd`` to it.
 There is a list of symbolic links under that directory.
 The links that